Colby-O/CSCI2348-Project/README.md

 1. Add indicator for what blog we are editing, since the blogs, edits, and publish are supposed to disappear.
 2. Remove opening screen when editing blogs.
-3. Fix Cancel button (currently an Undo button) _Depends on what it is supposed to do_ ~~4.
-Change shift key so it capitalizes ONE character
+3. Fix Cancel button (currently an Undo button) _Depends on what it is supposed to do_
+4. ~~Change shift key so it capitalizes ONE character~~
 5. Add special characters after capitalizing
 6. Add blinking line to tell you what line you are currently editing (currently disappears after you start typing).